-Those good, honest folk who populate the nation’s newsrooms were throwing their trilbies in the air in triumph earlier this month after the MoJ published its long-awaited draft Defamation Bill (see story).
+Those good, honest folk who populate the nation’s newsrooms will be throwing their trilbies in the air in triumph this afternoon after the MoJ published its long-awaited draft Defamation Bill (see story).

 The red tops in particular have had something of a rough ride over the last few months, what with the draconian measures being rolled out to stop them spying on innocent members of the public and accusations flying around that maybe some parts of what they publish may have only a passing acquaintance with absolute truth.